-- Meeting Grants for attendance to an ESE event/course according to defined criteria. - Basic Science Meeting Grants for attendance to ECE according to defined criteria. - SEEDER-EU Grant is available to support individuals or consortia during the grant writing process for large European research programmes. - Journal of Endocrinology Travel Grants are available to support early-career scientists to attend ECE. - Small Meeting Grant is available to support the development of endocrine education in Europe. - The Short-Term Fellowship is available in order to fund research visits from one week to three months for early-career ESE members. - Poster Awards are presented to the eight best posters on display at the annual ECE (four clinical and four basic). - Young Investigator Awards are presented to researchers submitting abstracts to the annual congress (basic or clinical) according to defined criteria. - Examination Grant is available to ESE members who are in the 'in-training' or 'reduced rate' membership category who take the European Board Examination in Endocrinology, Diabetes and Metabolism.
+- Meeting Grants for attendance to an ESE event/course according to defined criteria. - Basic Science Meeting Grants for attendance to ECE according to defined criteria. - Journal of Endocrinology Travel Grants are available to support early-career scientists to attend ECE. - Small Meeting Grants are available to support the development of endocrine education in Europe. - The Short-Term Fellowship is available in order to fund research visits from one week to three months for early-career ESE members. - Poster Awards are presented to the eight best posters on display at the annual ECE (four clinical and four basic). - Young Investigator Awards are presented to researchers submitting abstracts to the annual congress (basic or clinical) according to defined criteria. - Examination Grant is available to ESE members who are in the 'in-training' or 'reduced rate' membership category who take the European Board Examination in Endocrinology, Diabetes and Metabolism.
 Each grant is worth 50% of the registration fee. - Nurse Grants for attendance to ECE according to defined criteria. - COVID-19 Research Grant was developed in 2020 to provide financial support for individuals to address scientific questions in COVID-19 research that relate to endocrinology and metabolism.

-ACHIEVEMENTS AND PERFORMANCE
+ACHIEVEMENTS AND PERFORMANCE IN 2021

 ESE has a strategic plan with goals and targets clearly identified.
-During the COVID-19 pandemic the original targets and priorities for 2020 had to be reassessed and the ESE activities adapted to the situation, including pivoting all its meetings and events to the digital environment.
-In addition, ESE developed significant resources in relation to COVID-19 and endocrine diseases to continue delivering services to its members who were supporting their patients and developing new care pathways in this challenging period.
+Due to the COVID-19 pandemic the original targets and priorities for both 2020 and 2021 had to be reassessed and the ESE activities adapted to the situation, including pivoting the majority of its meetings and events to the digital environment.
+In November 2021, the first in-person meeting since 2019 was held in France (EuroPit).